waltr21/343/history-and-architecture/PITCHME.md

 - it was the first imperative language to allow recursion

-- it allowed passing parameters to subprograms by value or by named
+- it allowed passing parameters to subprograms by value or by name

 - in introduced block structure (scoping rules)
 ---
 **ALGOL**
 ***

-It never achieved widespread use in the U.S.
+It never achieved widespread use in the U.S. (did in Europe).

 However, many concepts it introduced are still seen in programming languages today.
----
-**COBOL**
-***

-According to our text COBOL has been used more than any other language, but oddly never affected the programming world the way ALGOL did.

-So in some ways, they are very opposite of one another.
 ---
 **COBOL**
 ***